-16.41 At the tops of walls, the system should be protected by an adequate overhang or by an adequately sealed, purpose-made flashing.
-Care should be taken in the detailing of the system around such features as openings, projections and at eaves to ensure adequate protection against water ingress and to limit the risk of water penetrating the system (see Figures 9 and 10).
+16.41 At the tops of walls the systems should be protected by an adequate overhang or by an adequately sealed, purpose-made flashing.
+Care should be taken in the detailing of the systems around such features as openings, projections and at eaves to ensure adequate protection against water ingress and to limit the risk of water penetrating the systems (see Figures 9 and 10).